-The pilot light value is a mini ball value with 90 degree operation.
-If the value fails to shut off or develops a stem leak it will need to be replaced as there are no serviceable parts in the value.
+The pilot light valve is a mini ball valve with 90 degree operation.
+If the valve fails to shut off or develops a stem leak it will need to be replaced as there are no serviceable parts in the valve.